NotAlpha45/Survey-on-the-Impact-of-AI-Tools/readme.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For any questions or inquiries, please contact [your email].